 How Is the Vaganova System Different From the English RAD System?

-Not that I'm aiming to become a professional dancer--not at my age anyway!
-But it is a real eye-opener to study the Russian method and how it differs from the RAD (Royal Academy of Dance) system.
+It's not that I'm aiming to become a professional dancer—not at my age anyway!—but it is a real eye-opener to study the Russian method and how it differs from the RAD (Royal Academy of Dance) system.

 © 2012 balletomanehk